The linearity of fixed point invariants: Parametrized profunctors

 If $M$ is a right $n$-dualizable parametrized profunctor from $(A, Y)$ to $(B,X)$, $Q$ is a parametrized profunctor from $(A,Y)$ to $(A,Y)$, and $P$ is a parametrized profunctor from $(B,X)$ to $(B,X)$, we define the \textbf{trace} of a natural transformation $f\colon Q\odot_A M\to M\odot_B P$ to be the composite

-We now have the following theorem generalizing \autoref{thm:smcompose-dual} and \autoref{thm:dercomposite}.
-Its proof is the same diagram chase, which can be found (in the abstract context of bicategories) in~\cite[Prop.~7.5]{PS2}.
-We state it for morphisms that are \emph{twisted} in the codomain, since this is what we need for the Reidemeister trace.
+We now have the following theorem generalizing \autoref{thm:smcompose-dual} and \autoref{thm:dercomposite}; we state it for morphisms that are additionally \emph{twisted} in the codomain, since this is what we need for the Reidemeister trace.
+It is again an instance of~\cite[Prop.~7.5]{PS2}, but now occurring in the ``bicategory of diagrams in the derivator bicategory of parametrized spectra''.
+Since the latter derivator bicategory is constructed in \autoref{thm:exbicat} below, here is where we really begin relying on the work of \autoref{part:derivators}.